noseka1/openshift-auto-upi/README.md

 Note that the infrastructure from the above list provisioned using *openshift-auto-upi* is NOT meant for production use.
 It is meant to be a temporary fill in for your missing production-grade infrastructure.
 Using *openshift-auto-upi* to provision any of the infrastructure from the above list is optional.

+Some of the features offered by *openshift-auto-upi*:

+* Network configuration via DHCP or static IPs
+* User has full control over the `install-config.yaml` file and can customize it according to her/his needs.
+* Ignition config files are protected from being overwritten, see also [Ignition Config Protection](docs/ignition_config_protection.md)
+* Automated download of CoreOS images from Red Hat sites and upload onto the target platform
+* Automated bare metal installation, control of remote machines using BMC
+* Adding nodes to the existing cluster is supported and documented
+* `openshift-auto-upi` won't touch the existing nodes.
+It doesn't even trust the Ansible modules to not modify the existing nodes.
+Instead, it skips existing nodes altogether for maximum safety.

+> *openshift-auto-upi* is great for situations where the official IPI installation method is not flexible enough and on the other hand the UPI installation is too tedious.

 # Deployment Overview

 ![Deployment Diagram](docs/openshift_auto_upi.svg "Deployment Diagram")